conp-solutions/SpecSAT/README.md

 ./SpecSAT.py -r full-report.json -o output.json
 ```

+### Usage for ARM Platforms

+To build the SAT solver, we use a Docker container to make sure we use the same
+libraries and dependencies.
+The used container file does not work on ARM right
+now.
+Hence, please use the `--no-docker` parameter to disable using docker.

 ### Wrapper Script Extensions

 To not bother with setting up the environment, a convenience wrapper is